NicolasKheirallah/NextJs-M365-Blog/data/blog/Designing-an-intranet-Part-1.md

 So see these posts as a handbook on how to approach things.

-## What's needed to succeed
+## Getting started

 There are a few things that are needed to succeed when building your Intranet, The way you want to drive this kind of project is to have a a flexible and iterative approach.
 As such a project no matter the size of the company does not have to be developed for a year before being released but you can release it in stages and have continuous improvements.
-You want to get the user's feedback and implement it as we want this to grow and improve organically.
+As you want to get the user's feedback, engagement and implement it as we want this to grow and improve organically.

-This doesn't mean that it doesn't require careful planning, coordination, and execution because it does.
+This DOES mean that you need to have a strategy, coordination, and execution .

-As the Intranet is the hub that connects employees within an organization and facilitates communication, collaboration, and information sharing.
+As the Intranet is the campfire that connects employees within an organization and facilitates communication, collaboration, and information sharing.
 You want your users to come here, get the information that they need with as few clicks as possible, and not be a dreaded process to do so!
 We want to get rid of the old stigma that the Intranet is something you don't have to visit.
 This is where Viva connection comes into play.

+## What's needed to succeed

 To succeed when building an Intranet, these are a few things that are needed: